UseResponse lets create an interactive ticket and feedback forms with conditional logic.

 - Proceed to add extra data to other options of the root field.

 For your convenience, we display each field level in a separate table.
 So to add third level logic just select second-level field as a parent one and perform the above-mentioned steps.
 There is no limitation on levels of hierarchy that's why you can organize a comprehensive form structure.

 Use breadcrumbs to get back to fields management page where you can preview how a new built form is displayed for customers in the user interface.

 Note: You can set several fields to be displayed at once dependent on a specific value of the previous field.

-Keep in mind that customers would be suggested to fill in dynamic form no matter which channel they use to submit a request - self-service portal, support center widget, mobile interface or agent backend.
+Keep in mind that customers would be suggested to fill out dynamic form no matter which channel they use to submit a request - self-service portal, support center widget, mobile interface or agent backend.

 Triggers & Queues